rsnyder/juncture-docs/getting-started.md

 <ve-snippet collapsible label="Juncture 'zoomto' interactions on an image">
     `image wc:The_Bug_Peek.jpg .right`

-    Click on the text below to trigger an image `zoom to` action.
+    Click on the text below to trigger an image `zoomto` action.
     - [A close-up of the bug](zoomto/1131,639,1358,904)
     - [Some kind of fungus on the leaf?](zoomto/1229,2533,928,618)
     - [Full image view](zoomto/pct:0,0,100,100)